 On this day, people in Rajasthan offer jasmine garlands to Goddess Saraswati.
 Likewise, people in states like West Bengal, Assam, and Odisha too indulge in the festivities of Basant Panchami.
 Hence, this is a festival that is celebrated in some significant areas of India.

-Things To Do - Attend Saraswati Puja, indulge in local celebrations
+Things to do - Attend Saraswati Puja, indulge in local celebrations

-Where It Is Celebrated - Basant Panchami is a festival that is mainly celebrated in the states of Bihar, West Bengal, Punjab, Haryana, Assam, Odisha, Rajasthan
+Where it is Celebrated - Basant Panchami is a festival that is mainly celebrated in the states of Bihar, West Bengal, Punjab, Haryana, Assam, Odisha, Rajasthan

-Date Of The Festival - 16th February 2021
+Date of the Festival - February 2, 2025

-Significance Of The Festival - Basant Panchami marks the beginning of the spring season.
+Significance of the Festival - Basant Panchami marks the beginning of the spring season.

 Suggested Read: Things to do in Jibhi: Enjoy the Lovely Chirpings of Birds in the Midst of Nature